Welcome

 Submission

-Papers should be submitted (specifying which of the two above categories they belong to) via CMT.
+Papers should be submitted (specifying which of the two above categories they belong to) via EasyChair.

 Papers should be formatted according to Springer’s LNCS template, and should be up to 16 pages (including references) in length; however, this is just the upper bound, and contributions of any length up to this bound will be considered.

-Important: By submitting a paper the authors commit, in case of acceptance, to have one of them register (according to the rules set by the ECML/PKDD 2026 organizers) and present the paper at the workshop.
-The proceedings of the workshop will not be formally published, so as to allow authors to resubmit their work to other conferences.
+The proceedings of the workshop will not be formally published, so as to allow authors to resubmit their work to other venues and so as to avoid putting the papers behind behind paywalls.
 Informal proceedings will be published on the workshop website; however, for each accepted paper, it will be left at the discretion of the authors to decide whether to contribute their paper or not to these proceedings.

 Important dates (all deadlines are 23:59 AoE)